Certifying the Nonexistence of Feasible Path Between Power System Operating Points: Numerical Results

+\rn{Our algorithm does not certify disconnectedness for many PGLib test cases~\cite{lee2020}, which suggests but does not guarantee that their feasible spaces may be connected.
+We know from the feasible path algorithm in~\cite{lee2020} that feasible paths exist between certain pairs of operating points considered in that paper for systems such as ``57-bus-ieee'' and ``118-bus''.
+However, our indeterminate result means that it is unclear whether the feasible spaces for these problems are indeed connected everywhere or if the pairs of operating points in~\cite{lee2020} happen to be in the same component of a disconnected feasible space.}

 Lastly, we discuss the computational aspects of the proposed algorithm.
 The most computationally demanding step is the application of optimization-based bound tightening to certify infeasibility of~\eqref{feasibility_problem}.
-However, for all the OPF problems we tested, the bound tightening step was not computationally intensive relative to typical bound tightening applications such as global solution methods for OPF problems~\cite{coffrin2016strengthen_tps,StrongSOCPRelaxations,chen2015,arctan2, narimani2018improving}.
-In our algorithm, the bound tightening step only requires a few iterations to either certify infeasibility of transitioning between the candidate operating points or terminate without certifying infeasibility.
-For example, the algorithm certifies the disconnectedness for the ``118-bus-api'' test case in approximately six minutes, whereas traditional optimization-based bound tightening methods applied in global OPF solvers typically require substantially longer runtimes, often on the order of hours, for large systems of this size.
-For smaller systems, such as the ``5-bus'' or ``9-bus'' test cases in Table~\ref{tab:Results}, the certification is obtained within only a few seconds.
-Moreover, the computation time can be further reduced through parallelization, making the algorithm practical for both small- and large-scale OPF problems.
+However, for all the OPF problems we tested, the bound tightening step was not computationally intensive relative to typical bound tightening applications such as global solution methods for OPF problems~\cite{coffrin2016strengthen_tps,StrongSOCPRelaxations,chen2015,arctan2}. \rn{In our algorithm, the bound-tightening step typically requires only a few iterations to either certify the infeasibility of transitioning between the candidate operating points or terminate without certification.
+For example, the algorithm certifies the disconnectedness for the ``118-bus-api'' test case in approximately six minutes, whereas traditional optimization-based bound-tightening methods applied in global OPF solvers often require substantially longer runtimes, on the order of hours, for systems of comparable size.
+Recent bound-tightening advances have further improved scalability, making such techniques tractable even for large OPF problems~\cite{shchetinin2019efficient,cengil2025learning}.
+Moreover, unlike conventional bound tightening settings, the proposed algorithm can certify transition infeasibility within only a few iterations, maintaining computational efficiency for relatively large systems.
+We attribute this to the fact that the feasibility problem~\eqref{feasibility_problem} restricts the QC relaxation to a hyperplane rather than the entire OPF feasible space.
+Future work will incorporate more scalable bound-tightening and parallel computing approaches~\cite{shchetinin2019efficient,cengil2025learning} to further improve tractability.}